 Students must apply to NCDCD for their credentials upon completion of coursework.
-Forms are online at ncchildcare.nc.gov/pdf_forms/dcd-0169. pdf.
+Forms are online at ncchildcare.nc.gov/providers/pv_provide forms.asp Choose "Forms for Child Care Centers," and scroll to the appropriate "Education and Equivalency Form."
 Original transcripts must be sent to DCD, either directly from Craven Community College, or in a sealed envelope accompanying the student's completed credentials application.